 Information on adding a minor, option and/or specialization

-To declare a minor, option and/or specialization submit a completed Plan modification or internal/faculty transfer application form and have the appropriate department approve your request.
-Read and follow the instructions on the form, then submit it to the Registrar's Office for processing.
+To declare a minor, option and/or specialization submit a completed Plan Modification or Internal/Faculty Transfer Application Form and have the appropriate department approve your request.
+Read and follow the instructions on the form, then submit it to The Centre for processing.

 Please do not send your completed form by email attachment.

 Note: Be aware of the double counting of courses.

 If you are in "good" academic standing, you may request permission to take course(s) at another university for credit toward your degree at the University of Waterloo.
 A maximum of five units can be obtained in this way.
 Credit will be given only if the grade is 60% or higher and the Letter of Permission Application is approved by the School's Associate Director, Undergraduate Studies or the Undergraduate Program and Scheduling Coordinator before taking the course.

 Note: The granting of any letter of permission by the University of Waterloo does not necessarily confirm that you will be able to enrol in the approved course at the other university.
 There may be restrictions (i.e. on class enrolment) at that institution.
 You should contact that institution's registrar office for procedural details.
 Any changes to the original letter of permission must be resubmitted for approval prior to completion of the course.

 What happens if a student doesn’t maintain a certain average in their first term?

 Please refer to academic standing for minimum academic averages for each program.
 Check your unofficial transcripts at the beginning of each term for transcript text and your overall academic standing.
 This standing will be based on your cumulative average and your major average of all of the courses (passed or failed) that you have taken at Waterloo while enrolled as an undergraduate.

 Students who receive a Conditional standing in their first term are strongly advised to meet their academic advisor for plan-specific advice.